George, Prince of Schaumburg-Lippe: Silver wedding anniversary

 On the occasion of their silver wedding anniversary in 1907, Emperor Wilhelm II presented to Georg and Marie Anne the family ancestral seat, Schaumburg Castle.
-The castle had been controlled by the Hohenzollerns ever since Georg's grandfather sided with the Austrians in the 1866 Austro-Prussian War.
+The castle had been controlled by the Hohenzollerns ever since Georg's father sided with the Austrians in the 1866 Austro-Prussian War.
 The gift was also meant to be in recognition of Georg's support in the dispute over the succession to the Lippe-Detmold throne.